mikolaj1244/ML_predict_labels/README.md

 ![](plots/pca_tesne_ss.png)

 #  Model Building
-First, we splited the data into train and tests sets with a test size of 10%.
+Using the [framework for Spot-Checking Machine Learning Algorithms](https://machinelearningmastery.com/framework-for-imbalanced-classification-projects/) we picked fiew models that might work for our task.
-We few different models and evaluated them using F2 socre.
-We chose F2 socre because it gives less weight to precision and more weight to recall in the calculation of the score.
+Next splited the data into train and tests sets with a test size of 10% and evaluated models using Fbeta2 socre.
+We chose Fbeta2 socre because it gives less weight to precision and more weight to recall in the calculation of the score.
 It is a useful metric to use when both precision and recall are important but slightly more attention is needed for false negatives.

 The models we have traied: